Professor of Law and John DeWitt Gregory Research Scholar

 LL.M., Columbia University

 Barbara Stark received a B.A. from Cornell, cum laude, a J.D. from NYU, and an LL.M. from Columbia.
-She has published more than 50 chapters and articles in the California and UCLA law reviews and the Yale, Stanford, Virginia, Vanderbilt and Michigan journals of international law, among others.
-Since joining the Hofstra faculty in 2005, she has published three books, International Family Law: An Introduction (2005), Global Issues in Family Law (with Ann Estin, 2007) and Family Law in the World Community (with Marianne Blair et al., 2009).
+She has published dozens of chapters and articles in the California and UCLA law reviews and the Yale, Stanford, Virginia, Vanderbilt and Michigan journals of international law, among others.
+Since joining the Hofstra faculty in 2005, she has published the following books: International Family Law: An Introduction (2005); Global Issues in Family Law (with Ann Estin, 2007); Family Law in the World Community (with Marianne Blair et al., 2nd & 3rd editions, 2009 & 2015); International Law and Its Discontents: Confronting Crisis (Barbara Stark ed.
+2015, Cambridge); and Family Law in New York (with Joanna Grossman, eds.
+2016.)
+Two books, Human Rights and Children (Barbara Stark ed., forthcoming 2016), and The Ashgate Research Guide to International Family Law (with Jacqueline Heaton, eds., forthcoming 2017) are currently in progress.